 • Some volunteers may also choose to teach English to the doctors, should there be a sufficient number of doctors interested

-• Twice a year there is an American medical mission visiting and working at the hospital.
+• Several times a year there are forgein medical mission visiting and working at the hospital.
 You may accompany them and if you wish translate for them

 • There may also be varying current projects, which volunteers may wish to join.
 Past projects were a zika information and prevention program and the education of mothers-to-be on the importance of considering breast feeding as part of an ongoing UNICEF project